Interpretive Tours & Presentations

 Fifth Friday of each month (for those months with a fifth Friday) - 10:30 a.m.

-This near-1 mile walk will commence at the Beach Entrance to the park.
-Guests will proceed around the beach entrance sensitive habitat areas, which demonstrates the residual dune plants still residing on the property opposite A1A.
+This 1-mile walk will commence at the beach entrance to the park.
+Guests will proceed around the beach entrance sensitive habitat areas, which demonstrates the residual dune plants still populating the property opposite A1A.

-The tour will leisurely browse the coastline, discussing tidal influences on barrier islands, coastlines and explore the vast variety of species populating the areas between the land and the sea.
+The tour will leisurely follow the coastline, with a discussion of tidal influences on barrier islands and explore the vast variety of species populating the areas between the land and the sea.

 Mid Trail Audio Tour